 All comments resulting from a publication and/or the public hearing(s) will be considered by the City prior to final submission of any plan or report.
+A summary of these comments or views, and a summary of any comments or views not accepted and the reasons why, will be attached to the plan and any amendments.

-CEDD is required to provide for technical assistance to groups representative of lower income residents that request such assistance in developing proposals for funding assistance under the consolidated plan.
+CEDD is required to provide for technical assistance to groups representative of low- and moderate-income residents that request such assistance in developing proposals for funding assistance under any of the programs covered by the consolidated plan.